-The Law Tutors at St Hilda's hope this finds you well, beyond the usual greeting.
-We are looking forward to welcoming you as a student to read for a BA degree in Jurisprudence.
-We hope that you will enjoy your time at Oxford.
+We're writing as the Law Tutors at St Hilda's to welcome you to read for a BA degree in Jurisprudence.
+We look forward to meeting you in October and hope that you will enjoy your time at Oxford.

-To help you prepare for your course, the Law Faculty has prepared an Induction Course Pack (here and which will also be sent by the Law Faculty) which provides you with an introduction, as well as both a statute and a case exercise to complete.
-These should not take very long, but should lead you to begin to think about how we analyse statutes and cases, and we will discuss these exercises together in your first week at Oxford.
+To help you prepare for your course, the Law Faculty has prepared an Induction Course Pack (attached to this letter and which will also be sent by the Law Faculty) which provides you with an introduction, as well as both a statute and a case exercise to complete.
+Please work through this carefully.
+It should lead you to begin to think about how we analyse statutes and cases, and we will discuss these exercises together in your first week at Oxford.
 It is probably better not to do these too far in advance of coming up, so that they are fresh in your mind when you arrive.